Jaredy899/astro-website/src/content/blog/drafts/distros.md

 Arch is the definition of bleeding edge.
 It has all the packages you could ever want, and with the AUR (Arch User Repository), you can install just about anything.
 I use it on a spare laptop for tinkering.
 The downside is that it’s easy to break if you’re not careful, especially with frequent updates.

+By the way, I've installed a spin on Arch called [Omarchy by DHH](https://omarchy.org/).
+It's pretty amazing and makes using Arch pretty easy and fun.

 ---

 ## Fedora ![Fedora](https://avatars.githubusercontent.com/u/3316637?s=48&v=4)